 When you are unsure about how to choose a projector for the classroom, it is easy to get overwhelmed.
 There are so many specifications on projectors that keeping the numbers organized can be difficult.
 Knowing what each spec is, is also helpful.

 This buyer’s guide helps straighten those specs out.
 While researching these top 9 projectors for the classroom, we focused on five components we thought were important in choosing a classroom projector.
 These components are throw, brightness, resolution, audio ability, and connectivity.

 The first spec we are going to look at throws.
 Throw distance is the amount of space between the projector and the image that is being projected.
 The size of the image that is projected and the throw distance are directly related to one another.
 As the distance increases, so does the image.
-When looking for a projector for the classroom, considering the throw of a projector is important when thinking about space and the size of the classroom.
+When looking for a projector for the classroom, considering the throw of a projector is important when thinking about space and the classroom size.
 Throw is offered in 3 types, ultra-short, short, and long.
 Long throws are generally your normal projectors.
 All of the projectors on this list are long-throw projectors except for the ViewSonic PS501W WXGA.
 We think this short-throw projector is the best.

 The next spec we are going to look at is brightness.
 Brightness is measured in lumens and lux.
 Lumens are the total amount of light emitted from the bulb.
 Lux is the amount of lumens in one square meter.
 The higher the number of lumens/lux, the brighter the projector’s projection will be.
 If you have an extremely bright room and you don’t want to turn off any lights while using the projector, then you need to find a projector that has a greater number of lumens.
 2500-4000 lumens is the adequate size for a normal-sized classroom.